-We have audited the financial report of Local Government Finance Professionals Association Inc. ("the Association"), which comprises the Assets and Liabilities Statement as at 30 September 2021, the Income and Expenditure Statement and Other Comprehensive Income, the Statement of Changes in Equity, the Statement of Cash Flows, and notes to the financial statements, including a summary of significant accounting policies, and the declaration by those charged with governance.
+We have audited the financial report of Local Government Finance Professionals Association Inc. ("the Association"), which comprises the Assets and Liabilities Statement as at 30 September 2022, the Income and Expenditure Statement and Other Comprehensive Income, the Statement of Changes in Equity, the Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the declaration by those charged with governance being the Committee Members ("the Committee").

-In our opinion, the accompanying financial report gives a true and fair view of the financial position of the Association as at 30 September 2021 and its financial performance for the year then ended, in accordance with the accounting policies described in Note 1 to the financial statements and the requirements of the Associations Incorporation Reform Act 2012 (Vic).
+In our opinion, the accompanying financial report presents fairly the financial position of the Association as at 30 September 2022 and its financial performance for the year then ended, in accordance with the accounting policies described in Note 1 to the financial statements and the requirements of the Associations Incorporation Reform Act 2012 (Vic).